Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 Here, $(k_x,k_y)$ are Fourier-space spatial frequencies corresponding to $(x,y)$, $\mathcal{F}$ denotes Fourier transformation with respect to $x$ and $y$, and $\mathcal{F}^{-1}$ is the corresponding inverse transform with respect to $k_x$ and $k_y$.
 We have used a convention in which Fourier transformation converts $\partial/\partial x$ to $ik_x$ and $\partial/\partial y$ to $ik_y$, according to the Fourier derivative theorem.
 Note that we require $b \ge 0$ to avoid a division-by-zero singularity in the denominator of Eq.~(\ref{eq:PaganinMethodForNeutrons}).
 This is indeed the case for most but not all materials at thermal and cold neutron energies.
-Manganese, titanium, vanadium, lithium, and the $^1$H isotope of hydrogen (together with certain compounds thereof) are important exceptions \cite{Pfeiffer2009}.
+Manganese, titanium, vanadium, lithium, and the $^1$H isotope of hydrogen (together with certain compounds thereof) are important exceptions \cite{Pfeiffer2009}.\footnote{Actually, the more general requirement is that $b \Delta$ be greater than or equal to zero.
+Thus, if $b$ is positive then $\Delta$ should also be positive, which corresponds to the scenario that is considered in the present paper.
+Alternatively, if $b$ is negative, then $\Delta$ should be negative.
+Such a regime, of negative $\Delta$, can be achieved using negative defocus if a lens-based neutron imaging system (which is capable of both under-focus and over-focus) is used to form the registered neutron phase contrast image. }

 Since blurring due to finite source size is important for typical neutron sources, we follow \citeauthor{SNRboost1} \cite{SNRboost1} in noting that a stable partial deconvolution for the effective source-blurring area